-The Tenant Settings page of the Auth0 Dashboard allows you to configure various settings related to your Auth0 tenant.
+Use the Tenant Settings page in the Auth0 Dashboard at Dashboard > Settings to configure various settings related to your Auth0 tenant.

 Friendly Name: Name you want to be displayed to your users, usually the name of your company or organization.